 Korean vocabulary consists of native Korean words at its core.
 However, a lot of the vocabulary consists of words that were directly borrowed from the Chinese language.

 There are many words that were adapted from Chinese characters.
 The exact amount of these words in Korean vocabulary is not known, but estimations vary from as low as 30% to as high as 65%.
+A few of the basic vocabulary you’ve already learned in Korean may have originated from Chinese words.

 Borrowed Vocabulary Words